 Caryn in the News

 Caryn’s publications and workshops have been featured in the Boston Herald, Huffington Post, Psychology Today, Kansas City Star, Washington Post, Paris Herald, Syracuse Herald-Journal, Writers Weekly, Scholastic, Seventeen, The Jewish Chronicle, and strangely enough, Cosmo Girl.
-You can see her profiled on the Map of Kansas Literature, Goddard College, Brave Voice, and Kansas Poets.

-Interviews, Features & Review (partial list):
+Selected Interviews, Features & Reviews

-- Five Ways Writing Can Make You Braver and Happier by Harriet Lerner in Psychology Today
+Five Ways Writing Can Make You Braver and Happier by Harriet Lerner in Psychology Today

-- Voice of Beauty: Interview with Caryn Mirriam-Goldberg in Psychology Today
+Voice of Beauty: Interview with Caryn Mirriam-Goldberg in Psychology Today

-- From Poetry to History on KCUR radio
+From Poetry to History on KCUR radio